OxCGRT/covid-policy-tracker/documentation/interpretation_guide.md

 ### H3 - Contact tracing

 - We are only interested in manual contact tracing that is intended to reach all people known to an newly-diagnosed case.
-Contact tracing apps do not achieve this goal, and the presence of a contact tracing app in a country would not be recorded here under H3 (although it may be recorded in a note).
+Contact tracing apps do not achieve this goal, and the presence of a contact tracing app in a country/territory would not be recorded here under H3 (although it may be recorded in a note).
 The difference between the levels here is considering whether this top-notch manual contact tracing is done for some COVID-19 cases (1) or for all cases (2).
 - *Some examples that could indicate a 1*:
-    - Declaring that a country has COVID-19 contact tracing capacity before its first case
+    - Declaring that a country/territory has COVID-19 contact tracing capacity before its first case
     - Reporting first case and saying that the government is tracing contacts of that first case (if the above hasn’t occurred)
     - A policy to resource and recruit contact tracing capacity
     - Announcement of first case is insufficient to assume contact tracing.
 - *Some examples that could indicate a 2*:
     - Declaring increased resources to contact tracing capacity and the intention to do contact tracing for all identified cases, PLUS evidence that this is actually happening on the ground and there is capacity to do so.
-    - We will sometimes downgrade a country from a 2 to a 1 if there is evidence that their contact tracing resources have been overwhelmed.
-In this cases the country’s official policy is often still to say that they conduct ‘comprehensive’ contact tracing.
+    - We will sometimes downgrade a country/territory from a 2 to a 1 if there is evidence that their contact tracing resources have been overwhelmed.
+In this cases the official policy of the country/territory is often still to say that they conduct ‘comprehensive’ contact tracing.
 But if there are very high daily case numbers, and credible reports of newly-diagnosed cases whose recent contacts were not traced, we will not report this as a 2.

  ### H4 - Emergency investment in healthcare
  - If specific numbers of spending announced are available, but not a specific date on which this policy was brought into effect, we record the numbers and the exchange rate when mentioned, and explain in the note that this may not have been the exact day that spending began.